stevelerner/tinyotel/README.md

 A simple Flask application that:
 - Uses OpenTelemetry auto-instrumentation
 - Generates traces automatically for each HTTP request
-- Logs with trace/span IDs embedded
+- Outputs structured JSON logs with trace/span IDs
 - Exports traces to the OTEL collector

 Endpoints (available at http://localhost:5001):